home

 Chester County

-partly of the mineral serpentine, formed by hydrothermal alteration of rocks
+the mineral serpentine, formed by hydrothermal alteration of rocks usually

-usually found in the upper mantle.
-Serpentinites are often associated with
+found in the upper mantle.
+Serpentinites are often

-ophiolites, sections of the oceanic crust and mantle that have been
+associated with ophiolites, sections of the oceanic crust and mantle that have

-tectonically emplaced on continental margins during subduction.
-Owing to a high
+been tectonically emplaced on continental margins during subduction.
+Owing to a

-level of toxic metals and a deficiency in nutrients, serpentinite outcrops
+high level of toxic metals and a deficiency in nutrients, serpentinite

 ecologically unique and host rare plant and animal species.